clearblueskymind/Keto-Friendly-/Practices/2025-07-16-Awakening-Wave-Pranayama.md

 Even in fatigue, awareness is bright.
 The white A opens where thought cannot enter.
 I bow to the luminous guru within.

+---

+💗 Metta for the Inner World

+🧬 Loving-Kindness for the Body’s Many Lives

+Date of Reflection: July 16, 2025

+Practice Intention:

+To offer loving-kindness to the body—not just as an object, but as a constellation of living beings

+To send Metta to every cell, organ, bacteria, and unseen presence within

+Acknowledging all life forms making up the human experience as fellow travelers on the path

+Meditation Offering:

+> To the bones that hold me,
+to the breath that moves me,
+to the blood that sings:

+May you be at ease.
+May you be nourished.
+May you be free.

+To the unseen beings who share this vessel— the flora, the fauna, the silent symbiotes:

+Thank you for your labors.
+May you be peaceful and whole.
+May we live in harmony.

+And to this body as a whole,
+this mysterious constellation of life:

+May I love you better.
+May I walk with you gently.
+May healing come like light through the leaves.